programmingalex2019/RanchApp/README.md

 - Wheel-Scroll selector, where a member must select his specific avatar and provide a given password.
 - 8 empty profiles -> where each user can edit his/her description: including pictures (
-    ability to take a picture and upload one usin phone gallery or camera.
+    ability to take a picture and upload one using the phone gallery or camera.
   )
-- automatic pie chart - adjustable to the grades we have received in school.
+- automatic pie chart - adjustable to the grades the members received in school.
 - Member screen - where each member can see the whole description about the other members.

-all the data is stored using firebase storage, all the users are registered using firebase auth - and descriptions data are saved using firestore.
+All the data is stored using firebase storage.
+All the users are registered using firebase auth / descriptions data is saved using firestore.

 /* App assets */